 Here's how your plants will look on arrival.
 All plants are dormant with no leaves or foliage.

 Enjoy The May Apple Plant All Summer

 It will grow to a height of about 12 inches to a maximum of 18 inches.
-The leaves will actually grow to more than 12 inches in width.
-The may apple is known as a species of Podophyllum peltatum.
+The leaves will grow to more than 12 inches in width.
+The mayapple is known as a species of Podophyllum peltatum.
 It sometimes goes by the name of duck's foot.
 It is a member of the Japanese barberry family.
-A part of the mayapple plant, grown on the leaf as a small fruit, is considered edible by some researchers.
+A part of the mayapple plant, grown on the leaf like a small fruit, is considered edible by some researchers.
 If eaten, it should be only when the apple is fully ripe.
 The colors of the leaf will vary throughout the season.
 It will start off as a variation of olive green.
 Throughout the shades of olive green, there will also be a copper hue that will be evident in the early growing stages of the Spring.
-For most of the zones, this would be in the month of May and a bit sooner in zone 5.
+For most of the zones, this would be in May and a bit sooner in zone 5.
 Later in the season, expect a change of color to solid green.
 It is not unusual to get variations of colors from leaf to leaf.

 Native to the Eastern United States and Canada, Map Apples usually grow in bunches from a single rhizome.
 Map Apples have leaves that appear in early April looking like small umbrellas.
 The stalk of the plant forks into two sections.
 Each section has broad leaves shaped somewhat like duck feet.
 The leaves are a medium green color.
 Plants tend to look like a grove of tiny palm trees in the forest.
 Speckles of yellow appear when the plant ripens.